 Cerebral palsy (CP) can be a confusing diagnosis for many parents to receive because the symptoms of the condition aren't always immediately apparent.
 CP isn’t a single condition; it’s really an umbrella term to describe a wide range of disorders that affect a person’s ability to move and maintain balance and posture.

 “The individual symptoms of CP can often be quite subtle and there can be minor delays or missed milestones that often aren’t noticed right away,” says Nannette Aldahondo, MD, a Pediatric Rehabilitation Medicine Specialist at Gillette.
 “In Sam’s case, showing individual hand preference at such a young age is a warning sign and Sam’s parents did the right thing to ask questions about it.
 Parents usually have a pretty accurate idea about what’s going on with their child and no parent should be left with a lingering doubt.”

 Gillette operates its Motor Delay Clinic precisely for parents and families who have similar questions and concerns.

-“At our Motor Delay Clinic, children ages 0 to 4 see three medical experts in one visit,” Aldahondo says.
-“A Gillette pediatric neurologist, pediatric rehabilitation medicine specialist and a pediatric orthopedic surgeon work together as a team to evaluate, screen and diagnose children who are experiencing delayed development in gross motor skills.
+“At our Motor Delay Clinic, children ages 0 to 4 see multiple medical experts in one visit,” Aldahondo says.
+“A Gillette pediatric neurologist and pediatric rehabilitation medicine specialist work together as a team to evaluate, screen and diagnose children who are experiencing delayed development in gross motor skills.
 Gillette physical therapists, occupational therapists and speech and language therapists also assist in performing evaluations and creating a treatment plan.
 There are also excellent resources in the Twin Cities and greater Minnesota we can connect families with that can provide additional support as they progress through the treatment process.”

 One Family, One Bright Future